-The following table presents selective retirement benefit information for 2006 for each Named Executive Officer.
+The following table presents selective retirement benefit information for 2008 for each Named Executive Officer that was a participant in Modified Retirement Plan.

+PENSION BENEFITS

-PENSION BENEFITS Number of Present value years of Payments credited accumulated during Name Plan name service benefit 2007 Mr. Tallent Modified Retirement Plan 24 \$ 303,922 \$ - Mr. Freeman Modified Retirement Plan 13 511,167 1 Mr. Schuette Modified Retirement Plan 7 224,875 - Mr. Gilliland Modified Retirement Plan 15 361,118 - Mr. Shearrow Modified Retirement Plan 1 7,488 -
+Name Plan name Number of years credited service resent value of ccumulated benefit Payments during 2008 Mr. Tallent Modified Retirement Plan 25 \$ 372,405 Mr. Freeman Modified Retirement Plan 14 593,406 Mr. Schuette Modified Retirement Plan 8 279,308 Mr. Shearrow Modified Retirement Plan 2 19,706

-The Modified Retirement Plan provides specified benefits to key officers who contribute materially to the continued growth, development and future business success of United and its subsidiaries.
+The Modified Retirement Plan provides specified benefits to certain key officers who contribute materially to the continued growth, development and future business success of United and its subsidiaries.
 Generally, when a participant retires, United will pay to the participant a fixed annual amount in equal installments either (1) for the lifetime of the participant and, if the participant is married upon death, a lesser lifetime amount to the participant's spouse, or (2) a fixed payment for 15 years.
-The benefits, based on seniority and position, range from \$25,000 to \$90,000 and are taxable to the participant.
-The normal retirement age defined in the plan is 65.
+The annual benefits, based on seniority and position, range from \$25,000 to \$90,000 per year and are taxable to the participant.
+The normal retirement age defined in the plan is 65 and completion of five years of service.